Things to do in London in 3 days

 Shakespeare Globe

-Now I recommend you head across the Millennium Bridge, a steel pedestrian suspension bridgein order to see Shakespeare's Globe.
+Now I recommend you head across the Millennium Bridge, a steel pedestrian suspension bridgeto see Shakespeare's Globe.

 Borough Market

-Borough Market is the best known and one of the oldest markets in the UK, believed to have been in operation since 1014!
+Borough Market is the best known and one of the oldest markets in the UK and is believed to have been in operation since 1014!

 The Shard

-The Shard is a modern pyramid-shaped skyscraper that houses several restaurants, a hotel, offices, shops and a viewing gallery.
-It was completed in 2012 and is now the tallest building in Western Europe at 309 metres tall and 87 storeys high.
+The Shard skyscraper houses several restaurants, a hotel, offices, shops and a viewing gallery.
+It was completed in 2012 and is currently the tallest building in Western Europe at 309 metres high with 87 floors.

-The views from the Shard are free for those with a London Pass, but not so cheap for those without a London Pass, so I recommend you check out theticket prices for The Shard.
+The views from the Shard are free for those with a London Pass, but you can also buy tickets for The Shard online, which will take you up to the 72nd floor.

 Day 3: Kensington

-For your last day, I suggest exploring a neighbourhood like Kensington in the morning and then head to Windsor Castle in the afternoon.
+For your last day, I suggest you explore a neighbourhood like Kensington in the morning and then head to Windsor Castle in the afternoon.

 Kensington Palace